Installing Globus Connect Personal

 Once you save changes, then configuration is complete!
 Congratulations!

-At this time, your Globus Connect Personal endpoint is configured to provide access only to you, and only to files that live in your home directory.
+At this time, your Globus Connect Personal collection is configured to provide access only to you, and only to files that live in your home directory.

 Add Allowed Paths